 Macmillan offers one-off payments to people with cancer.
-A grant can be for anything like heating bills or extra clothing.
+A grant can be for anything from heating bills or extra clothing to a much-needed break.

-Call us on 0808 808 00 00 to speak to find out more about Macmillan Grants
+Call us on 0808 808 00 00 to speak to find out more about Macmillan Grants.